2020 Deal of the Year: Bluffs of Saint Teresa

 St. Joe Timberland

 The Bluffs of Saint Teresa was a portion of a 382,000-acre purchase by Ochlockonee Timberlands from The St. Joe Company in 2014.
-Saunders assisted with that transaction as well, which led to the lengthy process of marketing The Bluffs to the state.
+Saunders assisted with that transaction as well, which led to the lengthy process of marketing the Bluffs to the state.

 “No matter how beautiful this tract of land is, there were going to be several surplus tracts that did not fit the objectives of what Ochlockonee was looking to do,” Saunders says.
 “Once they closed on the original property, they focused on disposing of the surplus properties, and this was one of those tracts.”